 In fact, all the Samsung Galaxy Watch models can do those things, but some models do it better than others.
 Some look better than others, too.
 Each new Galaxy Watch offers distinct visual and functional upgrades that makes it one of the best smartwatches every year.

-Samsung has made five iterations of its smartwatch with a few design variations: the newest flagship is the Samsung Galaxy Watch 4, though you can often buy older models like the Galaxy Watch 3 and Galaxy Watch Active 2 at a discount.
+Samsung has made five iterations of its smartwatch with a few design variations: the latest flagship is the Samsung Galaxy Watch 4, though you can often buy older models like the Galaxy Watch 3 and Galaxy Watch Active 2 at a discount.

-But if you’d like to browse all your options, see the best Samsung watches below.
+If you’d like to browse all your options, see the best Samsung watches below.

 What is the best Samsung watch right now?